snoyberg/posa-chapter/warp.md

 ### Issuing as few system calls as possible

 If a system call is issued,
-CPU time is given to kernel and all user threads stop.
+CPU time is given to the kernel and all user threads stop.
 So, we need to use as few system calls as possible.
-For a HTTP session to get a static file,
+For an HTTP session to get a static file,
 Warp calls `recv()`, `send()` and `sendfile()` only (Fig XXX warp.png).
 `open()`, `stat()` and `close()` can be committed thanks to cache mechanism described in Section XXX.

 We can use the `strace` command to see what system calls are actually used.
-When we observed behavior of `nginx` with `strace`, we noticed that it uses `accept4()`, about which we don't know at that time.
+When we observed the behavior of `nginx` with `strace`, we noticed that it used `accept4()`, which we did not know about at the time.

 Using Haskell's standard network library, a listening socket is created with the non-blocking flag set.
-When a new connection is accepted from the listening socket, it is necessary to set the corresponding socket as non-blocking, too.
+When a new connection is accepted from the listening socket, it is necessary to set the corresponding socket as non-blocking as well.
 The network library implements this by calling `fcntl()` twice: one is to get the current flags and the other is to set the flags with the non-blocking flag *ORed*.